Rebecca Romijn: Career

+In March 2025, it was announced that Romijn would return as Mystique in the Marvel Cinematic Universe film Avengers: Doomsday (2026).

 Personal life

 Romijn began dating actor John Stamos in 1994 after they met at a Victoria's Secret fashion show where she was modeling.
-They became engaged on Christmas Eve 1997, and married on September 19, 1998 at the Beverly Hills Hotel.
+They became engaged on Christmas Eve 1997, and married on September 19, 1998, at the Beverly Hills Hotel.
 During the marriage, she used the name Rebecca Romijn-Stamos personally and professionally.
 They announced their separation in April 2004.
 Stamos filed for divorce in August 2004, and it became final on March 1, 2005.

-Romijn resumed using her maiden name, but revealed in an August 2013 interview on Conan that she had never legally changed her name back from Romijn-Stamos after a Conan staff member noticed "Romijn-Stamos" on her driver's license.

 In 2004, Romijn started dating actor Jerry O'Connell.
-They became engaged in September 2005, and married at their home in Calabasas, California on July 14, 2007.
-They have twin daughters, born in 2008.
+They became engaged in September 2005, and married at their home in Calabasas, California, on July 14, 2007.
+They have twin daughters, born on December 28, 2008.